 Sweet N Swag grew from there and continues to grow.
 We went from bows and bow-ties to moccasins, moxfords, and more.
 We will always remember how and why we started: To Do Good.
 We continue to try and do that by donating shoes to new-born intensive care units across the country, sending shoes to Africa, homeless shelters, and oncology units.
 Each time we give, we receive so much more.

-That has never been more true than the last 14 months.
-Last July I was diagnosed with brain cancer.
+In July of 2017 Shannon was diagnosed with brain cancer.
 The prognosis was not good, she was given only a few months to live and she wasn’t given much hope.
-Luckily, I believe in miracles.
+However, Shannon believes in miracles.
 The miracles began to happen almost immediately.
-As my family and I tried to deal with this horrific news, we immediately began to feel the love and support from our Sweet N Swag family.
+As our family tried to deal with this horrific news, we immediately began to feel the love and support from our Sweet N Swag family.
 Letters, emails, messages, thoughts and prayers began flooding in.
-They truly have made a difference.
-Sweet N Swag has also allowed our family to completely focus on healing the tumor as my husband was able to leave his law practice and be with our family full time.
+They truly made a difference.
+Sweet N Swag also allowed our family to completely focus on healing the tumor as I was able to leave my law practice and be with our family full time.
 Shannon valiantly battled her cancer and was able to spend four years with us before her passing.
 We will always be grateful for that time and the miracles that gave us that amazing blessing.

-I will be forever grateful for the blessing Sweet N Swag as been to our family.
+We will be forever grateful for the blessing Sweet N Swag has been to our family.
 It has given us what we needed, when we needed it.
-It has given us an extended family bigger than I ever could have imagined.
+It has given us an extended family bigger than we ever could have imagined.
 It has given us strength and support so that miracles can and will happen.
 Thank you to all who have supported us.
 You truly exemplify our motto: Do Good.